KhronosGroup/SPIRV-Tools/syntax.md

 OpCapability !0x0000FF00
 ```

-Any word in a valid assembly program may be replaced by `!<integer>` -- even
+Any token in a valid assembly program may be replaced by `!<integer>` -- even
-words that dictate how the rest of the instruction is parsed.
+tokens that dictate how the rest of the instruction is parsed.
 Consider, for
 example, the following assembly program:

 ```